-Attach Files to Task tasks.task.files.attach
+Attach Files to a Task tasks.task.files.attach

 If you are developing integrations for Bitrix24 using AI tools (Codex, Claude Code, Cursor), connect to the MCP server so that the assistant can utilize the official REST documentation.